ScienJus/play-with-ruby/articles/grammar.md

 age = 30

 if age < 12
-  puts "you are a child"
+  puts "You are a child"
 elsif age < 30
-  puts "you are a teenager"
+  puts "You are a teenager"
 elsif age < 60
-  puts "you are a adult"
+  puts "You are a adult"
 else
-  puts "you are a elder"
+  puts "You are a elder"
 end
 ```